Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (4) Legal basis

 The legal basis for processing is Art.
-6 (1) sentence 1 lit. b GDPR, as data processing is necessary for the performance of a contract.
+6 (1) sentence 1 point (b) GDPR, as data processing is necessary for the performance of a contract.

 The legal basis is also Art.
-6 (1) sentence 1 lit. f GDPR.
-Our legitimate interest is to be able to offer you events with and without a training character that meet your requirements and thereby promote our business relationship with our clients.
+6 (1) sentence 1 point (f) GDPR.
+Our legitimate interest is to be able to offer you events with and without a training character that meet your requirements and thereby promote the business relationship with our clients.

 (5) Criteria for the storage period